Chronic Back Pain and Chiropractic

 There are many different causes of low back pain.
 Most are mechanical and respond to Chiropractic care and management.
 Your Chiropractor will conduct a detailed history and physical examination to determine a diagnosis and the correct course of care for your individual situation.

 If you are suffering from low back pain, spinal adjustments (specific manipulation) as well as other methods working on joints, ligaments, muscles and nerves with individualised advice on lifestyle and exercise factors is the treatment of choice for most.
-Research shows that chiropractic care for lower back pain is both safe and effective to reduce pain and improve function in patients with chronic lower back pain (3).
+Research shows that chiropractic care for lower back pain is both remarkably safe and effective to reduce pain and improve function in patients with chronic lower back pain (3).

 There are several easy things you can start doing today to reduce your lower back pain.
 Our top tips include: